PhaneeChowdary/OnlineStore/README.md

 ### RMI Implementations

-- **AdminManagementImpl.java**: Implements the `rmi.AdminManagement` interface, providing concrete functionalities for administrative tasks.
+- **AdminManagementImpl.java**: Implements the `AdminManagement` interface, providing concrete functionalities for administrative tasks.
-- **ProductManagementImpl.java**: Implements the `rmi.ProductManagement` interface, offering methods to manage the product inventory.
+- **ProductManagementImpl.java**: Implements the `ProductManagement` interface, offering methods to manage the product inventory.
-- **ShoppingCartManagementImpl.java**: Implements the `rmi.ShoppingCartManagement` interface, facilitating shopping cart functionalities for users.
+- **ShoppingCartManagementImpl.java**: Implements the `ShoppingCartManagement` interface, facilitating shopping cart functionalities for users.
-- **UserManagementImpl.java**: Implements the `rmi.UserManagement` interface, handling user registration and authentication.
+- **UserManagementImpl.java**: Implements the `UserManagement` interface, handling user registration and authentication.

 ### FrontController
 - **FrontController.java:** Serves as the central point of control and management for all incoming requests in the Online Store application.
 It encapsulates the common processing algorithm for requests, delegating specific tasks to appropriate handlers based on the type of request.
 This design pattern helps maintain a clean separation of concerns and promotes more manageable code by centralizing request handling logic.